What You Will Learn in This Article

 Lack of protein has been shown in animal studies to contribute to hair loss.
 The best protein source that is also great for hair health is collagen.
 A 2016 study out of Japan found that as the body ages, the damaged DNA causes the collagen in hair follicle stem cells to be broken down.
 Collagen is of vital importance in the maintenance of healthy hair follicles and healthy hair growth.
 Learn about the other benefits of collagen here.

-- Vitamin B12 – Included in HBN B Maximus
+- Vitamin B12 – Included in Wellena B Maximus

-- Biotin – Included in HBN B Maximus
+- Biotin – Included in Wellena B Maximus

 - Iron – try our favorite Organ Complex or include some liver in your diet!
 Also, check your stomach acid levels.

 - Silica – Organic Bamboo Extract.
 Bamboo contains 70% silica.

 - Essential Fatty Acids (EFAs), especially Gamma Linolenic Acid (GLA) – Wellena GLA Maximus

 You can get the Hormones Balance Supplement Guide here.[adrotate banner=”25″]

 Autoimmunity is a state in which the body’s immune system attacks its own body’s tissues.
 Some common autoimmune conditions include rheumatoid arthritis, in which the joints are attacked and Hashimoto’s thyroiditis (mentioned earlier), in which the thyroid is attacked.